curityio/kubernetes-training/lesson-3/README.md

 ## Install the API Gateway

-Deploy the components that provides external load balancers in the same way as lesson 2:
+Next deploy the NGINX API gateway with routes to the admin and runtime workloads.\
+If required, study the YAML resources and update them to match your deployment.

 ```bash
 export PROVIDER_NAME='nginx'
 ./8-deploy-api-gateway.sh
 ```

-Or the Kong NGINX API gateway:
+If you prefer, use the Kong API gateway instead:

 ```bash
 export PROVIDER_NAME='kong'
 ./8-deploy-api-gateway.sh
 ```

-When the script completes you see output like this:
+When the script completes you see output similar to this:

 ```text
 The API gateway external IP address is 172.20.0.8